ofpiyush/messaging/ConnectionManager.md

 ### Data Agnostic

 Apart from identity and authentication, this layer should not care about the type of data passing through it.
-It is all binary blobs.
+It is all streaming binary information for this component.

 ### Protocol agnostic